matteo-messmer/Playlist-Creator/README.md

 # Playlist-Creator
 This app helps in the creation of a playlist.
-I created it because I couldn't find any that tells the amount of time after which a song comes up.
+I don't work on this anymore, it is buggy.
+I created it to create the playlist for a party and nothing more.